Singer Robin Gibb, Bee Gees co-founder, dies at 62

 Robin-John told Reuters at the event that his father had contributed much of the requiem to the famous shipping disaster while in hospital.

+According to the Sun tabloid, Robin's second wife Dwina, sons Spencer and Robin-John and daughter Melissa were at his bedside at the London Clinic when he passed away.

-(Reporting by Mike Collett-White, Piya Sinha-Roy, Bob Tourtellotte, Stephen Addison and Li-mei Hoang; writing by Mike Collett-White; editing by Paul Casciato)
+(Reporting by Mike Collett-White and Piya Sinha-Roy and Bob Tourtellotte, editing by Paul Casciato and Eric Walsh)